makezurich/make-zurich.github.io/box/1/index.md

     * Silvan Achtnicht – Entwickler: Schwerpunkt X-Line, s.achtnich@keller-druck.ch, +41 76 565 5254

  * Sensor test equipment available at the MechArtLab by Urs

+> **NOTE:** Please keep in mind the voltage differences between the microcontroller and the different sensors when connecting them